Chiraglohar9/Billsync/README.md

   Description: Led the development of dynamic financial dashboards and reporting tools.
 Focused on creating insightful reports that empower businesses to make data-driven decisions.
   🔗 [GitHub](https://github.com/username) | 💼 [LinkedIn](https://linkedin.com/in/username)

-Together, we combined our skills in development, design, and data analytics to create a comprehensive and intuitive GST billing solution that helps businesses manage taxes, invoices, and financial data efficiently.

 ## 📜 License

 This project is licensed under the MIT License.